alexreisner/geocoder/README.md

       ]
     )

 Now, any time Geocoder looks up "New York, NY" its results array will contain one result with the above attributes.
+Note each lookup requires an exact match to the text you provide as the first argument.
+The above example would, therefore, not match a request for "New York, NY, USA" and a second stub would need to be created to match that particular request.
 You can also set a default stub, to be returned when no other stub is found for a given query:

     Geocoder.configure(:lookup => :test)

     Geocoder::Lookup::Test.set_default_stub(
       [
         {
-          'latitude'     => 40.7143528,
-          'longitude'    => -74.0059731,
+          'coordinates'  => [40.7143528, -74.0059731]
           'address'      => 'New York, NY, USA',
           'state'        => 'New York',
           'state_code'   => 'NY',